shoeffner/mthesis/src/state_of_the_art.md

 ## Models for eye and gaze tracking

-Optical gaze tracking essentially requires two kinds of models, one model to detect pupil centers and one model to estimate the gaze point.
+Video-oculography tracking essentially requires two kinds of models, one model to detect pupil centers and one model to estimate the gaze point.
 Since in this thesis subjects are supposed to be able to move their head freely, a third model to estimate the head pose is needed.
-In this section a few models for these purposes will be briefly reviewed.
+In this section, a few models for these purposes will be briefly reviewed.
 For an in-depth review of some of these and many other models, please refer to @Hansen2010, who compiled a detailed review of eye and gaze models.

-For pupil detection it is in general possible to distinguish between shape- and appearance-based models [@Hansen2010], most of them work on image patches containing the eyes and an area around them.
-Shape-based models assume the iris as a circular object and optionally add ellipses around them to model the sclera or eye lids.
+For pupil detection, it is in general possible to distinguish between shape- and appearance-based models [@Hansen2010], most of them work on image patches containing the eyes and a small area around them.
+Shape-based models assume the iris as a circular object and optionally add ellipses around it to model the sclera or eyelids.
 Some such methods use a circular Hough transform to find the pupil centers [@Soltany2011; @George2016].
 Other models perform local fits of circles or ellipses into the image using expectation maximization or random sample consensus to detect the eyes or pupils [@Li2005; @Hansen2005].